a4segal/Software-Design-Patterns/README.md

 # Software Design Patterns in Action

-This projects contains the 23 Gang of Four (GoF) software design patterns implemented in JavaScript using ES6 classes and interactive examples written in React.
+This projects contains the 23 Gang of Four (GoF) software design patterns implemented in JavaScript using ECMAScript 6 (ES6) classes and interactive examples written in React.

 ## List of Design Patterns Separed by Type